binance/binance-spot-api-docs/testnet/errors.md

 "Order was not canceled due to cancel restrictions."            | Either `cancelRestrictions` was set to `ONLY_NEW` but the order status was not `NEW` <br/> or <br/> `cancelRestrictions` was set to `ONLY_PARTIALLY_FILLED` but the order status was not `PARTIALLY_FILLED`.
 "Rest API trading is not enabled." / "WebSocket API trading is not enabled." | Order is being placed or a server that is not configured to allow access to `TRADE` endpoints.

-## Errors regarding POST /api/v3/order/cancelReplace
+## Errors regarding placing orders via cancelReplace

 ### -2021 Order cancel-replace partially failed